CygnusX-26/engine/README.md

 # Engine

-A super basic graphics engine that can render .objs i've been working on as both my first rust project (and a way to kill time at work).
+A super basic graphics engine written completely from scratch that can render .objs i've been working on as both my first rust project (and a way to kill time at work).

 ## Run